emjay888/quest/Quest_deployment_solution_README.md

 - I would deploy SSL/TLS CERT to the ALB.
 Given the solution I chose for this quest.
 My goal was to deploy a single ALB endpoint that delivered all test stages.
 ACM would be amongst the most appropriate method for deploying certificates.

 - I would also further automate terraform workflow with a CI/CD pipeline by using github actions.
 Other than the automation pipelines provide, they also create more visibility, store logs for tracing and are durable.

+- I would submit another entry for this quest solution in Microsoft Azure.